Lebanese Sunni Muslims: With Lebanese Alawites and Syria

 The Lebanese Sunni Muslims initially opposed the creation of the Lebanese state separated from Syria, where the majority of the population was also Sunni Muslim, and wanted the territory of present-day Lebanon to be incorporated within the so-called Greater Syria.

 Sunni Muslims and Alawites have been in conflict with each other for centuries.
 The Alawites of the Levant were oppressed by the Sunni Ottoman Empire, but gained power and influence when the French recruited Alawites as soldiers during the French mandate of Syria.
 After independence from France, their co-religionists, the Assad family, came to power in Syria in 1970.

-Over the years, there have been numerous clashes between the Sunni and Alawi communities in Tripoli, particularly over the past 14 months since Syria's uprising began, as part of the Arab Spring that started in Tunisia.
-The deadliest exchange took place last June, when seven people were killed and more than 60 wounded, after Sunni Muslims staged a protest against the Syrian government.

-At the best of times, the Alawites are regarded by Sunnis as heretics; at times of tension, when thousands of Sunnis in Syria are being killed, they are regarded as the enemy.
-And when a popular Sunni figure is strangely abducted and arrested by Lebanon's General Security Service – an organization linked to the Hezbollah militia that, in turn, is linked to the Syrian government – the Alawites become the whipping boys.
+Over the years, there have been numerous clashes between the Sunni and Alawi communities in Tripoli since the breakout of the Syrian revolution, as part of the Arab Spring that started in Tunisia.
+At the best of times, the Alawites are regarded by Sunnis as heretics; at times of tension, when thousands of Sunnis in Syria were being killed, they were regarded as the enemy.
+And when a popular Sunni figure is strangely abducted and arrested by Lebanon's General Security Service – the Alawites become the scapegoats.
+Throughout the Syrian civil war, most Lebanese Sunnis supported the Syrian opposition, with some joining Syrian rebel forces and supplying the Free Syrian Army with arms and munitions.

+In December 2024, Lebanese Sunnis took to the streets to celebrate the fall of the Assad regime following successful HTS-led Syrian opposition offensives, with major demonstrations especially in Tripoli and Beirut.
+Lebanese Sunni share many views with the new Syrian government of Ahmed al-Sharaa, including opposition to Hezbollah and the Axis of Resistance.
+According to analysts, the events in Syria have empowered Lebanese Sunnis and emboldened Salafist groups in Lebanon, who may now deepen their ties with Salafist counterparts in Syria.

+With Iran and Hezbollah

+Lebanese Sunnis are largely hostile to Iran, viewing it as a destabilizing force due to its support for Hezbollah and other Shia militias.
+According to polling data from 2012, 95% of Lebanese Sunnis hold a negative view of Iran, with 94% strongly opposing the Iranian nuclear program.

+Sunnis are also vehemently opposed to Hezbollah—viewing it as an untrustworthy sectarian force—a stance that intensified following the assassination of Sunni former Prime Minister Rafic Hariri in 2005, which was blamed on Hezbollah.
+Their opposition deepened further following the 2008 Lebanon conflict and Hezbollah's involvement in the Syrian civil war in support of the Assad regime.
+In 2010, 84% of Lebanese Sunnis had a negative view of Hezbollah, compared to only 12% that had a positive view.